 18. Have contingency plans so you can stay on track

 This is a natural extension of planning ahead, but now you’re going through the mental exercise of finding solutions ahead of time, just in case something goes wrong.
 If you’re traveling, think about what you will eat if your flight is delayed, or if you arrive to your hotel in the evening and the grocery store you were going to shop at to stock up on AIP foods is closed.
 Call a restaurant before making a reservation to make sure they can accommodate your needs (and have a snack in your purse just in case you get there and they can’t!).
 Do you need ready-made meals in your freezer for evenings that you’re too tired to cook.
-Do you need an AIP-compliant sweet treat available for when cravings hit to keep you on track (check out Sweet Apricity caramels and Power Balls, both of which can be kept in the freezer!).
+Do you need an AIP-compliant sweet treat available for when cravings hit to keep you on track (check out Sweet Apricity caramels and the sweet treats category on ShopAIP!).
 Do you need to go to your doctor’s appointment armed with information to request a test or supplement, or just talk about the AIP?
 Do you need to have a conversation with your in-laws about not bringing gluten into your home when they come to visit?
 The more you can think through potential challenges before you’re faced with them, the less you’ll get sidelined unexpectedly.
 If you’re struggling to stay on track, I highly recommend working with an AIP Certified Coach to help identify for stumbling blocks and work around them!

 19. Nurture yourself